faircloth-lab/protocols/protocols-computer/analysis/analysis-gatk-parallel.rst

         ILLUMINACLIP:$HOME/jar/Trimmomatic-0.39/adapters/TruSeq3-PE-2.fa:2:30:10:2:keepBothReads LEADING:3 TRAILING:3 MINLEN:60

 #.
 We need to make that executable (``chmod +x trimmomatic-sub.sh``)
 #.
-Finally, we need to build the submission script to call GNU Parallel and run our job on multiple nodes.
+Finally, we need to build the submission script to call ``Parallel`` and run our job on multiple nodes.
 You will need to decide how many nodes to use to trim your samples.
 This should parallelize across all nodes.
 Be sure to edit the ``CORES_PER_JOB`` to be equivalent to the value you selection above.
 Here, we're using 4 cores per job across 2 nodes of 20 cores each (so 5 jobs per node are running simultaneously):

     .. code-block:: bash